BehbudSh/nginx-ingress/README.md

                                    Installing the Ingress Controller
                                           What is Ingress?
 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-Traffic routing is controlled by rules defined on the Ingress resource.
+Traffic routing is controlled by rules defined on the Ingress resource

     internet
         |